 The same .save() method can be used to modify existing Model Objects if the REST API provides that capability.
 If you attempt to modify a Model Object that cannot be changed, you will receive a ApiError exception.

-For example, if you want to change the "jgarman" user's password to "cbisawesome":
+For example, if you want to change the "jgarman" user's password from the "cb" to "cbisawesome":

 '''

 user = cb.select(User, "jgarman")

-user.password = "cbisawesome"
+user.current_password = "cb"

-user.save()

-'''
+(continues on next page) '''